ibrahimqazi/Python-code-for-Benewake-TF03/README.md

 # Python-code-for-Benewake-TF03
-Raspbeery Pi Python code for reading data from Benewake single point LiDAR TF03 using UART interface.
+Raspberry Pi Python code for reading data from Benewake single point LiDAR TF03 using UART interface.
 This code has been tested on Rapsberry Pi Raspbian, Windows, Linux and supposed to work on other operating systems as long as Python2/3 and required libraries is installed.

 ######################